Bousie History, Family Crest & Coats of Arms

 Sir John Bussy (d.
 1399), was Speaker of the House of Commons and Sheriff of Lincoln in 1379, 1381, and 1391.
 "He was first chosen a knight of the shire for Lincoln in 1388, and continued to sit for that county during the remaining parliaments of Richard II's reign.
 He was three times elected speaker, first by the parliament of 1393-1394, and afterwards by the two parliaments of 1397. "

 Early History of the Bousie family

-Another 190 words (14 lines of text) are included under the topic Early Bousie History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bousie research.
+Another 60 words (4 lines of text) are included under the topic Early Bousie History in all our PDF Extended History products and printed products wherever possible.